What is a Table?

 Orgzit Tables allow you to store, organize, and analyze data.
 With Tables, you can track every activity that constitutes a workspace.
 For a Human Resource team's recruitment workspace, for example, you could create separate tables for Job Descriptions and Pay Scales, Candidate Applications, and Candidate Interviews.

 Each row of an Orgzit Table is a record.
-Every record holds a your the information your want to keep track of.
-For example, in a Contacts Table, each record would be a contact of a person, and in Assets Table, each record would be a Asset that you are tracking.
+Every record holds your the information your want to keep track of.
+For example, in a Contacts Table, each record would be a contact of a person, and in Assets Table, each record would be an Asset that you are tracking.